 - The Government acknowledges that some schools may not be able to reopen immediately, and has committed continuing to work with the sector to ensure any schools experiencing difficulties are able to open as soon as possible.

-- Outdoor markets and car showrooms will be able to reopen, provided they meet COVID-19 secure guidelines to protect shoppers and workers.
+- Outdoor markets and car showrooms can reopen, provided they meet COVID-19 secure guidelines to protect shoppers and workers.

 - if you are an elite athlete as defined by this guidance, you can now train and compete using the specified gyms, pools and sports facilities you need.